 About Erica Jong

-In the four decades since Fear of Flying, she’s published over 25 books in 43 languages, including 9 works of fiction as well as celebrated non-fiction volumes such as What Do Women Want, Seducing the Demon: Writing for My Life, an anthology on – well, sex – called Sugar in My Bowl: Real Women Write About Real Sex that she edited, and in 2012, a Kindle Single, A Letter to the President, which bravely takes on the issues facing American women today.
-Comfortable and eloquent in various genres, she has switched between fiction, non-fiction and poetry almost effortlessly, becoming one of the most evocative poets of her generation with 7 published volumes, and winning Poetry magazine’s respected Bess Hokin Prize.
+In the four decades since FEAR OF FLYING, she’s published over 25 books in 45 languages, including 9 works of fiction as well as celebrated non-fiction volumes such as WHAT DO WOMEN WANT?, SEDUCING THE DEMON: WRITING FOR MY LIFE, an anthology on – well, sex – called SUGAR IN MY BOWL: REAL WOMEN WRITE ABOUT REAL SEX that she edited, and in 2012, a Kindle Single, A LETTER TO THE PRESIDENT, which bravely takes on the issues facing American women today.
+Comfortable and eloquent in various genres, she has switched between fiction, non-fiction and poetry almost effortlessly, becoming one of the most evocative poets of her generation with 7 published volumes, and winning Poetry magazine’s Bess Hokin Prize.

 Erica has won many awards for poetry and fiction all over the world.
 These awards include: The Fernanda Pivano award in Italy, The Sigmund Freud Award in Italy, the Deauville Award in France and The United Nations Award for excellence in literature.

 The true star of Erica’s writing is courage.
 She's spoken openly of her demons with writing and her chronic self-doubt.
-She’s dared to examine under a public microscope her most intimate relationships – with her fiery mother who raged with anger at having to sacrifice a painting career to look after family; with her four husbands who included a writer, a psychiatrist and her current husband of 26 years, a divorce lawyer; and with her beloved daughter, writer and satirist Molly Jong-Fast.
+She’s dared to examine under a public microscope her most intimate relationships – with her fiery mother who raged with anger at having to sacrifice a painting career to look after family; with her four husbands who included a writer, a psychiatrist and her current husband of 29 years, a divorce lawyer; and with her beloved daughter, writer and satirist Molly Jong-Fast who is also shared with her three wonderful grandchildren.

 Photo Credit: Christian Als / Berlingske